ankaAR/bestiario5e/_creatures/nereid.md

 ### Acciones

-***Blinding Acid.*** Melee or Ranged Spell Attack: +5 al ataque, alcance 5 ft. or range 30 pies, un objetivo.
+***Blinding Acid.*** Melee or Ranged Spell Attack: +5 al ataque, alcance 5 pies (1.5 mts)or range 30 pies, un objetivo.
 Impacto: 16 (2d12 + 3) puntos de daño por ácido, and the target is blinded until the start of the nereid's next turn.

 ***Drowning Kiss (Recarga 5-6).*** The nereid touches one creature it can see within 5 feet of it.
 The target must succeed on a DC 13 Constitution saving throw or take 22 (3d12 + 3) puntos de daño por ácido.
 On a failure, it also runs out of breath and can't speak for 1 minute.
 At the end of each of its turns, it can repeat the save, ending the effect on itself on a success.